The Process Of Parking Lot Striping Quick And Simple

-Remaining focused on the paint line.
+Remaining focused on the painting parking lot line by hand.

 Focus on the point where the pain hits the line.
 Even if you had missed the chalk line, keep going parallel to it, as far as you can.
 Try to make sure that you do not deviate at odd angles from the paint line.

 When you see the end of the chalk line, try slowing it down.
 Focus on both the stopping point and where your paint has reached as of that moment.
 And eventually, stop at the stopping point.
 Just be easy on yourself, it ain’t very difficult.
 And you would definitely be better and better with practice.